Marietta Chrousala

-Marietta Chrousala (Μαριέττα Χρουσαλά: born March 11, 1983) is a Greek model, entrepreneur and former television presenter.
+Marietta Chrousala (Μαριέττα Χρουσαλά: born March 11, 1983) is a Greek entrepreneur, former model, and television presenter.
+She is the founder of the Marietta Chrousala Collection, a line of handmade leather sandals inspired by ancient Greek motifs.

+She has appeared on the covers of various fashion magazines and walked the runway for several Greek and international designers.
+In addition to her modeling career, she has had a presence on Greek television, co-hosting the game show Poly tin Kyriaki on Mega Channel (2005-2006), and presenting the morning show I Ellada Pezi on Alter Channel (2006-2009).

-In 2003, she was crowned Star Hellas and represented her country at the worldwide beauty pageant Miss Universe.
+In 2003, Marietta was crowned Star Hellas (Miss Greece) title and represented Greece at the Miss Universe Pageant, where she placed among the Top 15 finalists.

 Early life

 Chrousala was born on March 11, 1983, in Rizari, a village near Edessa to Kostas and Aglaia Chrousalas, both teachers.
 She has an older brother, Thanasis (born 1980).
 In 1985 moved with her family to Athens.
 In 2001, Chrousala began her studies in the department of Mass Media and Communication at University of Athens from which she graduated.
 Later, she completed a postgraduate degree from Panteion University and department of Communication's Psychology.

 Career

 Modeling & Television

 In 2003, Chrousala won the title of Star Hellas and then, she was chosen to represent Greece at the Miss Universe 2003 pageant, finishing in fifteenth place.
 She had already been working voluntarily since 2002 for the 2004 Summer Olympics, while she was chosen after winning her title as one of the celebrities to take part in the Olympic Flame torch relay which finished in Greece.

 In 2005, she was the co-host of the TV game show "Poly tin Kyriaki" for its first season on Mega Channel with Grigoris Arnaoutoglou.
 She left Mega Channel for Alter Channel to make her own show.
 From 2006 to 2009, she was the main host of the morning gossip show "I Ellada Pezei".

 In 2011, she was one of the contestants on the Greek version of Dancing With The Stars at ANT1 with Zeta Makripoulia.

 Since 2005, she is ambassador of Seventeen Cosmetics.